nwendel/FluentRegistration/docs/Introduction.md

 # Introduction

-A fluent API for registering services with Microsoft.Extensions.DependencyInjection
+A fluent API for registering services with [Microsoft.Extensions.DependencyInjection](https://github.com/aspnet/DependencyInjection).

 ## What is FluentRegistration?